qutip/qutip/doc/guide/guide-environments.rst

 Similarly, the function :meth:`approx_by_pade<.DrudeLorentzEnvironment.approx_by_pade>` can be used to apply and truncate the numerically more efficient Padé expansion.

-Interestingly, the Drude-Lorentz environment can also be used to generate a Shifted-Drude-Lorentz environment, which can be characterized by spectral densities of the form
+Interestingly, the Drude-Lorentz environment can also be used to generate a Shifted-Drude-Lorentz environment [Kreisbeck12]_, which can be characterized by spectral densities of the form

 .. math::